manabuo/machine-learning-using-tensorflow/tensorflow_intro.md

 > Note: TensorFlow Learn was originally an independent project called Scikit Flow (SKFlow).

-> Note: TensorFlow Contrib module, what TensorFlow Learn is part of, contains volatile or experimental code.
+> Note: TensorFlow Contrib module, which TensorFlow Learn is part of, contains volatile or experimental code.

 Another notable addition to the TensorFlow is the implementation of the [Keras](https://keras.io/) API, that significantly reduces the number of lines and improves readability of the code.
 See [TensorFlow Contrib Keras](https://www.tensorflow.org/api_docs/python/tf/contrib/keras).